 Fixed bridges are screwed into the body of your guitar and keep the strings resting in place by the use of saddles.
 They are also commonly referred to as hardtail bridges.

-Fixed bridges come in a more straightforward design than floating bridges, and are commonplace on electric guitars.
-Although Strats usually tend to feature floating bridges, some models do come with fixed bridges in order to satisfy demand, and you can also choose to swap your tremolo bridge for a fixed model.
+Fixed bridges come in a more straightforward design than floating bridges and are commonplace on electric guitars.
+Although Strats usually tend to feature floating bridges, some models do come with fixed bridges in order to satisfy demand and you can also choose to swap your tremolo bridge for a fixed model.

 For keeping the string ball ends in place, fixed bridges feature narrow holes that allow only for the string to pass through.
 These are found either at the bridge tailpiece itself or on the back of the instrument’s body.
 Once in place, the string then goes over the saddle, along the fretboard, and all the way up to the tuning pegs on the headstock.

 One of the most famous fixed bridge types is found on Gibson’s Les Paul guitars.
-These instruments feature the Tune-O-Matic bridge, which many players prefer as they provide great stability and legendary sustain.
-Although not commonly found on Strats, you could have a luthier outfit with one if that’s your choice.
+These instruments feature the Tune-O-Matic bridge, which many players prefer because they provide great stability and legendary sustain.
+Although not commonly found on Strats, you could have a luthier outfit you with one if that’s your choice.

 Intonation fixes are also easier to carry out on fixed bridges, by adjusting the saddle position with a simple screwdriver.
 In short, fixed bridges are easier to deal with and tend to provide superior stability.

 On the other hand, some fixed bridges are also prone to string slippage, although this can be dealt with effectively by employing quality tuners and a quality nut.
-Locking tuners also help to keep the strings tightly in place at the headstock, and are a relatively common feature on some more expensive instruments.
+Locking tuners also help to keep the strings tightly in place at the headstock and are a relatively common feature on some more expensive instruments.

 Floating Bridge